SD$^2$: Self-Distilled Sparse Drafters: Introduction

 In this work, we propose \glsreset{sdsd}\gls{sdsd} --- a novel methodology for obtaining efficient, well-aligned draft models --- by utilizing \textit{self-data distillation fine-tuning}~\citep{yang_self-distillation_2024,thangarasa2024selfdatadistillationrecoveringquality} and weight sparsity.
 Specifically, we make the following contributions:

-\begin{itemize} \item We introduce \gls{sdsd}, a novel methodology for obtaining fine-grained sparse draft models; \item We demonstrate the superiority of fine-grained sparsity for accelerating speculative decoding and downstream evaluation tasks compared with layer-pruned models; \item We showcase the effectiveness of self-data distillation fine-tuning for model alignment, even when aligning with a different model family in the \gls{uag} setting; \item We find that the theoretical end-to-end acceleration of speculative decoding when using fine-grained sparse draft models exceeds that of dense or layer-pruned draft models, but existing optimized sparse representations fail to offer practical acceleration. \end{itemize}
+\begin{itemize} \item We introduce \gls{sdsd}, a novel methodology for obtaining fine-grained sparse draft models; \item We demonstrate the superiority of fine-grained sparsity for accelerating speculative decoding and downstream evaluation tasks compared with layer-pruned models; \item We showcase the effectiveness of self-data distillation fine-tuning for model alignment, even when aligning with a different model family with \gls{uag}; \item When paired with optimized sparse representations, we find that the end-to-end acceleration of speculative decoding with fine-grained sparse draft models is comparable to and in some cases exceeds that of dense draft models, particularly with larger draft model sizes. \end{itemize}